alextselegidis/easyappointments/src/readme.md

 <p>This is not the most efficient method and it means that when you change your price for a service you need to enter it into two places.
 But it works for now.
 If others want to add code to automatically do this -- feel free to do so and share.</p>

 <h1>SETTING UP CRON JOBS</h1>
-<p>In order to send out reminders, waiting list notices, and clear orphan paypal transactions, Cron Tab or similar program needs to be set up to run the scripts found in
+<p>In order to send out reminders, waiting list notices, clear orphan paypal transactions, and auto sync with Google Calendar, Cron Tab or similar program needs to be set up to run the scripts found in

     /application/controllers/cli/